aws-samples/aws-securityhub-automated-remediations-workshop/docs/06-ebs-snapshot-public.md

         ${CLOUDCUSTODIANDOCKERCMD} aws-securityhub-automated-remediations-workshop/module6/post-ebs-snapshot-public.yml

 3. Skip to the next step if you are using an AWS Event provided account.
-Only if you have ebs-encryption-by-default enabled, you will need to disabling it for purposes of this module, by runiing the following:
+Only if you have ebs-encryption-by-default enabled, you will need to disabling it for purposes of this module, by running the following:

         aws ec2 disable-ebs-encryption-by-default